spatie/laravel-permission/docs/prerequisites.md

 ## Laravel Version

 This package can be used in Laravel 6 or higher.
+Check the "Installing on Laravel" page for package versions compatible with various Laravel versions.

 ## User Model / Contract/Interface